 On Memorial Sunday, we remember those who served and died in the defense of our country and the freedoms we hold dear.

 We also lift up and remember those loved ones (members, family, and friends) of New Gosh who entered into eternal life over the last year.
 Typically candles are lit during the church services and the carillon bells are tolled once for each loved one we remember.

-The New Cemetery is organized in lots defined by a letter and a number, as shown in the map (to the right).
+The New Cemetery is organized in lots defined by a letter and a number, as shown in the map below.
 Each lot is then divided into 8 grave locations.

-The caretaker for all property related matters including the Church building, the Cemetery, Park, and grounds is Tim Gross (cell: 215-272-3386).
+The caretaker for all property related matters including the Church building, the Cemetery, Park, and grounds is Dale Benner (cell: 267-383-8301).

 Grave Tales & Tours

 New Goshenhoppen has been pleased to bring in the WS Hancock Society to present “Grave Tales”.
 Grave Tales offers a guided walking tour through our cemetery, covering funeral practices and historical accounts at various graves.
 Presenters dress in period costume and station themselves beside graves to tell the stories of persons buried here.
 People who attend Grave Tales should bring a flashlight and wear appropriate clothing for the weather and good walking shoes.
 The WS Hancock Society hosts Grave Tales at various cemeteries throughout the region, offering both daytime and nighttime tours.